cdeck3r/acbattery/_posts/2024-08-20-acbattery.md

 ### `bmsActor`

 The `bmsActor` serves as the primary finite state machine (FSM) responsible for managing the charging and discharging operations of the battery.
+The following diagram depicts the actor.

 ![Battery Management Actor](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/cdeck3r/acbattery/main/plantuml/bmsActor.plantuml)